 This one is a binary search-related problem.
 Click here to see the problem in LeetCode.

 We will be given a sorted array in ascending order.
 And a target value.
-So, what we have to do?
+So, what do we have to do?
 We will have to return the index of the target value.
 If the target value is not in the given array, we will have to return the index where it would be if it were inserted in order.

 It’s an easy problem.
-First, how we find an element in a sorted array?
+First, how do we find an element in a sorted array?
 The answer is Binary Search.
 It is the most efficient way to search in a sorted array.
 In Binary Search, if the element is in the array, the function returns its position.

 In this case, If we found the target value, the problem is solved.
 But if the target value is not in the array?
 What would be the index if it would be inserted?
-The answer is, we will return the ‘left‘ index after the Binary Search completion instead of -1.
+The answer is that we will return the ‘left‘ index after the Binary Search completion instead of -1.